-At Children’s Heart Center—an alliance between Mount Sinai and Children’s Hospital of Philadelphia (CHOP)—we offer a world-class cardiovascular genetics program for children of all ages and adults.
+At Mount Sinai Kravis Children’s Heart Center we offer a world-class cardiovascular genetics program for children of all ages and adults.

 Our doctors and clinicians can help determine if there is a genetic reason for a certain heart condition, be it a structural heart defect, a connective tissue disorder, or a heart rhythm problem.